NelsonAlmonte/Buggie/README.md

 This will run the project on your [localhost](http://localhost:8080/).

 By default the project is running in production mode.
-To run the project on development mode go to the `codeigniter` directory and rename the `env` file to `.env` inside the recently renamed file change the line following line:
+To start the project on development mode rename the `env` file to `.env`, then inside the recently renamed file change the following line:

 ```sh
   # CI_ENVIRONMENT = production